alxnbl/onenote-md-exporter/README.md

 # Requirements

-The tool requires Microsoft Office to be installed, at least OneNote and Word.
+The software requires OneNote and Word from the Microsoft Office suite.
 [OneNote for Windows 10](https://www.microsoft.com/en-us/p/onenote-for-windows-10/9wzdncrfhvjl) is not supported.

 Tested on :